CEED/Remhos/README.md

 ## Verification of Results

-To perform throrough testing, run the script `Remhos\autotest\test.sh` and compare its output, `out_test.dat`, to `out_baseline.dat`.
+To perform thorough testing, run the script `Remhos\autotest\test.sh` and compare its output, `out_test.dat`, to `out_baseline.dat`.
 Alternatively, verify the final mass (`mass`) and maximum value (`max`) for the runs listed below: